janderson@ubalt.edu

 Anderson began teaching at the University of Baltimore in 1989 as part of the Legal Analysis Research and Writing program.
 Later, he played a key role in the development of the University of Baltimore Appellate Practice Clinic.
 From 2000 to 2008 he served as the founding director of the Stephen L. Snyder Center for Litigation Skills.

-Prior to joining the faculty he engaged in the private practice of law in Baltimore and served for nine years in the Maryland Public Defender's Office where he was an assistant public defender and supervising attorney in the Appellate Division.
-He later served as special assistant public defender, responsible for a number of statewide litigation and legislative matters and was also counsel to Stephen E. Harris, the state public defender for Maryland.
-He has represented clients in major death penalty, felony and civil litigation in trial and appellate courts and in the U.S. Supreme Court.
+Before joining the faculty, Anderson practiced law in Baltimore and also served for nine years in the Maryland Public Defender's Office, where he was an assistant public defender and supervising attorney in the Appellate Division.
+He later served as special assistant public defender, responsible for a number of statewide litigation and legislative matters, and was also counsel to Stephen E. Harris, the state public defender for Maryland.
+Anderson has represented clients in major death penalty, felony and civil litigation cases in trial and appellate courts and before the U.S. Supreme Court.

-Criminal Law: Cases, Commentary and Question, Carolina Academic Press (with Patricia Mell, Former Dean of the John Marshall School of Law in Chicago, Illinois), (2007).
+Criminal Law: Cases, Commentary and Question, Carolina Academic Press, with Patricia Mell, former dean of the John Marshall School of Law, Chicago (2007).

 Freedom of Association, the Community Party, and the Hollywood Ten: The Forgotten First Amendment Legacy of Charles Hamilton Houston, 40 McGeorge L. Rev 25 (2009).